 However, we retained distribution rights for Grammar and Writing 3, which you may buy directly from Hake Publishing.
 Please contact us for third grade pricing and ordering information.

 How much parent/teacher instruction is typically required for each lesson?

-Most homeschool students can complete each lesson without much parent involvement.
+Most homeschool students can complete each lesson with very little parental involvement.

 How much time does it take to complete each lesson?

 Homeschool students typically complete the lesson instruction, the lesson practice, and the review set in 30 to 50 minutes.

 Is there a placement test for Grammar and Writing like there is for Saxon® Math?

 In the past we offered a placement test, but nearly every student placed at the lowest level due to insufficient grammar preparation.
 We now recommend placing a student at grade level if the student reads comfortably at or above grade level.
 If a student struggles with reading, starting at a lower level is strongly recommended.